gratefulfrog/OliverMachine/README.md

 Simulation parameters that can be set by the user are:
 * Small disk sizes
+* Initial position of radius arms (point on small disk connected to pen arm)
 * distance between the small disks (center to center)
 * big wheel size
 * wheel speeds